dmcneil/pagetience/README.md

 When an instance of your page object is created then the required elements will be checked for.

 #### Page transitions
-Using the `transition_to` method within your page object, you can now wait for an expected page to transition to.
+Using the `wait_for_transition_to` method within your page object, you can now wait for an expected page to transition to.

 ```ruby
 class FirstPage